Black Coffee: 10 Health Benefits & 6 Side Effects

 If your caffeine consumption regularly interrupts sleep, then you may experience significant sleep deprivation.
 This, in turn, can have a negative effect on your daily life.

 Older adults in particular are affected by caffeine-induced sleep disorders.
-As a rule of thumb, you should avoid caffeine at least three hours before bedtime.
+As a general rule, you should avoid caffeine at least three hours before bedtime.

-While we have learned that black coffee can help against headaches.
-On the other hand, it can also cause them in some cases.
-For example, even more than two cups of coffee a day is said to promote headaches.
+We have learned that black coffee can help against headaches but it can also cause them in some cases.
+For example, more than two cups of coffee a day is said to promote headaches.
 This is especially true for people who suffer from frequent headaches or migraines.

 Coffee withdrawal can also trigger headaches.
 Caffeine constricts the blood vessels in the brain, which is why the blood flows more slowly there.
 If you then stop the caffeine intake, the vessels widen again.
 Consequently, the blood flow increases again and speeds up.
 This in turn leads to headaches.